Albert-W/dockerGhost/README.md

 # dockerGhost
-It a web services which is build up by docker-compose.
+It's a web service which is built up by docker-compose.

+This project consists of three docker images: "ghost", "nginx", "mysql:5.7.15".

 效果如下
 ![image](ghost.png)